andstor/peft-unit-test-generation-replication-package/README.md

 2. Generate the unit tests using the `run_gen.py` script.
 3. Fix the generated data using the `fix_data.ipynb` notebook.
 4. Calculate the CodeBLEU scores using the `calc_score.ipynb` notebook.
 5. Generate coverage data by executing the `evaluate_humaneval-x.py` script within the provided Docker container.
-See the `evaluation/README.md` file for container build instructions.
 6. Calculate the statistics of the coverage results using the `calc_coverage.ipynb` notebook.
 5. Analyze the data and generate the plots using the `plots.ipynb` notebook.